 The Torah has been read as an integrated whole for two millennia, and it’s foolish to conclude that all these readings have little academic value.
 Of course, some integrated readings may find meanings in the text that were never intended by their authors.
 Yet instead of dismissing integrated readings altogether, as some source critics do, we should acknowledge that those responsible for the final shape of the canonical Torah had very concrete messages they wanted to communicate via the whole, not solely its parts.

 Students of the Tanach’s composition history have a lot to contribute to these integrated readings that are conducted both in the synagogue and the academy.
 If we approach the text without a sense of what limited the authors/editors in their effort to sculpt new forms and meanings from the materials they inherited, then we may very well emphasize that which they sought to de-emphasize, and vice versa.

-I am honestly not too interested in the next great archeological find.
-Sensational finds in archeology, at least in the archeology of Iron Age Levant, are more often than not unsensational finds that are presented to the media with a lot of silly hype.
+I am honestly not too interested in the next great archaeological find.
+Sensational finds in archaeology, at least in the archaeology of Iron Age Levant, are more often than not unsensational finds that are presented to the media with a lot of silly hype.
 The goal is to attract the public’s attention to the excavations.
-(The archeology of ancient Israel is, after all, a highly competitive field.)
-The danger of these media stunts, which often conceal the problems with the claims, is that they jeopardize the public’s confidence in us as scholars and encourage non-scholars to think of archeology as a gold-digging adventure of the Indiana Jones variety.
+(The archaeology of ancient Israel is, after all, a highly competitive field.)
+The danger of these media stunts, which often conceal the problems with the claims, is that they jeopardize the public’s confidence in us as scholars and encourage non-scholars to think of archaeology as a gold-digging adventure of the Indiana Jones variety.